Pallavi-Pamulapati/Multi-Threading/README.md

-Server Client Folder and Staium folders contain REPORT.md file about the simulations respectively
+Server Client Folder and Stadium folders contain REPORT.md file about the simulations respectively